 Calibre requires access to commit statuses, deployments, checks and pull requests.
 We strongly recommend granting access to any selected repositories you’re interested in tracking.

 After confirming the link between GitHub and Calibre, you will have to select a primary branch that will be the base for performance comparisons.
 This branch should be either deploying to production or a staging environment.
 In most cases, this might be main branch.

-When your Pull Request is merged and selected branch is successfully deployed, Calibre creates a deployment marker on your charts and takes a new snapshot of your site.
+When your Pull Request is merged and selected branch is successfully deployed, Calibre creates a deployment marker on your charts and takes a new snapshot of your Site.
 That way, you always know how releases affect your performance metrics.

 Calibre will compare each Pull Request to the median of your site metrics since the last deploy.
 Each report highlights critical measurements (Lighthouse Performance Score, Time to Interactive and First Contentful Paint) overall and across Test Profiles to highlight top-level changes.